JOHN DONVAN, HOST:

 POTTERFIELD: Thank you, John.

 DONVAN: And tomorrow, a story of moving far from home and eventually becoming American.
 We will talk with the author of "American Gypsy."
 This is TALK OF THE NATION from NPR News.
 I'm John Donvan in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.